noiseprotocol/noise_spec/noise.md

  * **`Initialize(new_cipherstate, name, preshared_key, static_keypair,
  preshared_ephemeral_keypair)`**: Takes a `CipherState` object.
-Also takes a protocol `name` and `preshared_key` which are both variable-length byte sequences (the `preshared_key` may be empty).
+Also takes a concrete handshake `name` (see Section 7) and `preshared_key` which are both variable-length byte sequences (the `preshared_key` may be empty).
 Also takes optional static and "pre-shared ephemeral" keypairs.

    * Sets `cipherstate` to `new_cipherstate`.
 Calls `cipherstate.Initialize()`.